daltyboy11/daltyboy11.github.io/_posts/2019-11-20-fun-with-swift-syntax.md

 ## Visiting IdentifierExprSyntax Nodes
 This is the easy one.
-It turns out an `IdentifierExprSyntax` node's identifer is a `TokenSyntax` object, so the implementation is very similar to our Integer Literal Rewriter.
+It turns out an `IdentifierExprSyntax` node's identifer is a `TokenSyntax` object, so the implementation is very similar to our `IntegerLiteralRewriter`.
 ```swift
 override func visit(_ node: IdentifierExprSyntax) -> ExprSyntax {
   guard case .identifier(let identifier) = node.identifier.tokenKind else { return node }